wstczlt/palette/README.md

-# mvp
+# Palette
-a ui framework based on MVVM concept.
+It's a flexible ui framework based on MVVM concept.